hm-web-dev/hm-software-eng.github.io/_posts/2023-01-30-project-first-proposals.md

 3. What new computer science topics outside of what we've learned / going to learn will you need to learn to complete your project?
 4. What do you need to code for your front-end application?
 (All projects need some front-end unless you get teacher permission otherwise!)
 5. What do you need to code for a back-end application / storage?
 (All projects need some back-end)
+6. What other ideas did you consider but didn't end up doing? (you can provide a link to a live collab)

 ## Project Deliverables